Unidocs1/sphinx_repo_manager/source/samples_and_tutorials/unityexample.rst

 ================

 The ``MainScene.cs`` file located in the ``UI/Controllers`` folder contains the entry point for the project.
-This class implements a `MonoBehavior <https://docs.unity3d.com/2019.4/Documentation/ScriptReference/MonoBehaviour.html>`_ and initializes the AcceleratXR SDK.
+This class implements a `MonoBehavior <https://docs.unity3d.com/2019.4/Documentation/ScriptReference/MonoBehaviour.html>`_ and initializes the Xsolla Backend SDK.
 It also registers necessary push notification handlers so that the application can respond to SDK push messages coming from the backend.

 Login & User Registration
 =========================